rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 Instead of specifying a list’s elements individually, you can generate rows directly from a collection.

 You can create a list that displays the elements of collection by passing your collection of data and a closure that provides a view for each element in the collection.
 The list transforms each element in the collection into a child view by using the supplied closure.

+#### Section 6 : Set Up Navigation Between List and Detail

+The list renders properly, but you can’t tap an individual landmark to see that landmark’s detail page yet.

+You add navigation capabilities to a list by embedding it in a NavigationView, and then nesting each row in a NavigationLink to set up a transtition to a destination view.